apausa/reminders/README.md

 # template

+Frontend application where users can write reminders.
+Made with TypeScript and SCSS.

-Template for a React and Redux application.
+Features React and Redux.